-AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.
+AAUW advances gender equity for women and girls through research, education, and advocacy.
 Founded in 1881, we are 170,000 strong!

 The Mt.
 Vernon Branch was founded in 1956.
 We meet monthly, usually the third Thursday, from September through June.
 Our programs and activities reinforce the vision of AAUW.
 We would love for you to visit with us any time!

 We have a variety of active groups in which our members participate.
 Our group activities build cohesion and enable us to work together extremely well to achieve the AAUW Vision.